+I hold a Diploma in Coaching and a Diploma in Coach Supervision.
 My coaching and supervision practice follow on from a 20-year career in military operational flying and advanced flight instruction.
 From these experiences I learned the value of potent leadership, effective decision-making, communication and relationships within complex, high-stakes, and dynamic environments.

 In my personal life, my passions are personal development, cooking, riding motorcycles, spirituality, wine and whisky, yoga, and music.
 I live in the countryside in a village in the Cape Winelands.

 I work using a number of methodologies including transactional analysis, Gestalt, and Appreciative Inquiry.
 I work in a relational way, integrating expertise from various developmental frameworks into our work, to give you a human, valuable, and meaningful experience, so that you can do the same with your clients.